Paul Andrew (designer)

 Paul Andrew is an English fashion designer.
 He launched his eponymous women's footwear line in September 2012.
 He is creative director of Italian shoe brand Sergio Rossi and, previously, at Salvatore Ferragamo.

 Career

 In his early career, Andrew worked with designers such as Narciso Rodriguez, Calvin Klein, and Alexander McQueen.
 He then spent 10 years working for Donna Karan.

 In 2012, Andrew launched his eponymous women's shoe brand.
 In 2016, he was named the director of women's footwear design at Salvatore Ferragamo.
 In 2019, he became the company's creative director.
 In 2021, Andrew left Ferragamo, and in 2022, he relaunched his own footwear line.
+He was succeeded as Ferragamo's creative director by Maximilian Davis.

 In July 2024, Andrew joined Sergio Rossi as its creative director.